tahir-arslan/text-editor/README.md

 4. [Questions](#questions)

 ## Installation
 Clone the repo and open the project.
-In terminal, execute the command `npm start` at the root of the application.
+In terminal, execute the command `npm install` at the root of the application.

  This will install all the dependencies required for this application to work as well as start the server.

 ## Usage
-Once the dependencies are installed, the server will automatically being to run.
-Navigate to `localhost:3000` to use the Text Editor.
-After executing `npm start`, a `dist` folder will be created in which there is an `index.html` located.
-You are able to open that to use the application as well.
+Once the dependencies are installed, execute `npm run start:dev` for development, or `npm run start` for production.
+Navigate to `localhost:3001` to use the Text Editor.

 ## License(s)
 MIT